BOOK HOTEL

-- The Krewe Boheme lines up on Franklin Ave. near Dauphine St.
+- The Krewe Boheme lines up on the corner of Mandeville and Decatur St. in New Orleans.

-- It proceeds down Franklin Ave and then turns right on Royal St.
+- It proceeds down Decatur St. and then turns right onto Frenchmen St. heading north.

 The Krewe Bohème is a marching parade which travels through the Marigny and the French Quarter.
 It is the first parade to roll after Twelfth Night.
 Their goal is to present a visual and auditory feast of mystery, artistry and fun.
 The procession is led by a symbol of the bohemian spirit, a green absinthe fairy, followed by several inner krewe marching clubs: